 How to interpret the presence of the crow?

 The crow is a mythical animal and has been a protagonist in many cultures.
-Different traditions have influenced humanity, thereby observing the symbols of different peoples can help to describe the symbolism of the raven with more accuracy.
+Different traditions have influenced humanity.
+Observing the symbols of different peoples can help to describe the symbolism of the raven more accurately.

 3 black crows spiritual meaning or 6 crows meaning